Body/ Natural Skin Care

 How to make

-2. Remove from heat once melted and let the mixture cool until it’s opaque (to speed this is you can put it in the fridge, but don’t let it solidify completely).
+3. Now mix calendula oil and let the mixture cool until it’s opaque (to speed this is you can put it in the fridge, but don’t let it solidify completely).

-4. Whip until the ingredients are well combined and the mixture is light and fluffy – about 5-7 minutes.
+4. Next, it’s time to whip the melted oils into body butter.
+Whip until the mixture is well combined and it becomes light and fluffy – about 5-7 minutes.

 5. You’re finished whipping when the body butter can stick to a spoon when held upside-down.

-6. Transfer to a small glass container or jar and store in a cool place.
+7. Transfer to a small glass container or jar and store in a cool place.

 How To Apply